All Products

 Note

-• You can execute the DELETE statement to delete rows or columns.
-If you specify column names after the DELETE keyword, the system deletes only the specified columns from the rows that are specified by the WHERE clause.
-If you do not specify column names after the DELETE keyword, all rows that are specified are deleted.
+• The DELETE statement removes columns or entire rows.
+If you specify column names immediately after the DELETE keyword, only those columns are deleted from the rows indicated by the WHERE clause.
+Otherwise, entire rows are deleted.

-• A WHERE clause specifies the rows to delete.
-You can also specify the IN operator in a DELETE statement to delete multiple rows.
-You cannot delete rows that fall within a specified range.
+• The WHERE clause specifies the rows to delete.
+You can use the IN operator to delete multiple rows in a single statement.
+Deleting a range of rows is not currently supported.

-• When you execute the DELETE statement, all delete operations within the same partition key are applied atomically and in isolation.
+• In a DELETE statement, all delete operations affecting rows with the same partition key are applied atomically and in isolation.

 Example